CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 The cost of commercial auto insurance varies significantly based on your specific business profile and risk factors.
-Small businesses with a single vehicle typically pay between $1,200 and $2,400 annually, while larger fleets can range from $3,000 to $5,000 or more per vehicle depending on the risk level.
+Small businesses with a single vehicle typically pay annually based on vehicle type, driver profiles, and use, while larger fleets are priced per vehicle depending on the risk level.

 Your industry plays a major role in pricing.
 Delivery services, construction companies, and transportation businesses pay higher premiums because their vehicles spend more time on the road and face greater exposure to accidents.
-Office-based businesses with vehicles used primarily for occasional client visits typically see the lowest rates.
+Office-based businesses with vehicles used primarily for occasional client visits typically see lower rates.

 Vehicle characteristics affect pricing as well.
 Newer, more expensive vehicles cost more to insure because replacement costs are higher.
 Heavy trucks and specialty vehicles carry higher premiums than standard passenger cars.
 Safety features like anti-lock brakes, airbags, and backup cameras can earn discounts.

 Your chosen coverage limits and deductibles directly impact your premium.
-Most commercial policies start at $1 million in combined single-limit liability, but many businesses need $2 million or higher to meet contract requirements.
+Most commercial policies are priced based on the liability limits you choose and any contract requirements you need to meet.
 Higher deductibles lower your premium but increase out-of-pocket costs per claim.
 Geographic location, annual mileage, operating radius, cargo value, and your three-to-five year claims history round out the key pricing factors.

 Bodily Injury Liability